rhmaxdotorg/pulsechain-validator/README.md

 **If you encounter errors running the script and want to run the script again, use the [Reset the Validator](https://github.com/rhmaxdotorg/pulsechain-validator/blob/main/README.md#reset-validator-script) BEFORE running it over and over again.**

 Just make sure you know what you're doing and manually edit the reset script to bypass the "I don't know what I'm doing" check.
-It's very straightforward, just read the code, acknowledge you know what the script it doing and change I_KNOW_WHAT_I_AM_DOING=false to true to get it to run.
+It's very straightforward, just read the code, acknowledge you know what the script it doing and **change I_KNOW_WHAT_I_AM_DOING=false to true to get it to run**.

 # Environment
 Tested on **Ubuntu 22.04** (on Amazon AWS EC2 /w M2.2Xlarge VM) running as a non-root user (ubuntu) with sudo privileges.